 The SD team coordinates sustainability-related efforts across the business.
 Working with the Strategy, Planning and Portfolio Management group, the team is responsible for informing the ELT and board of directors of risks to, and opportunities for, our business and integration of sustainability-related risks into strategic decisions.

 Executive and employee compensation is linked to sustainability performance through our annual Variable Cash Incentive Program (VCIP).
-This annual cash incentive is based on company success on critical performance metrics and individual performance.
+This annual cash incentive is based on company success on critical performance metrics, including Energy Transition Milestones and Strategic Milestones that are aligned with SD priorities and, combined, are weighted to account for 20% of the total potential VCIP payout.
 We have also linked broader employee compensation to sustainability performance.
-Those metrics include certain Energy Transition and Strategic Milestones that are aligned with SD priorities.
-In 2023, the VCIP included the following Energy Transition milestones: Demonstrating progress toward our Plan for the Net-Zero Energy Transition, achieving an annual greenhouse gas (GHG) emissions intensity aligned with our 2030 target trajectory range (including any updates to the 2030 target), and advancing two or more accretive low carbon business opportunities covering hydrogen and carbon capture and storage (CCS) investments.
-In addition, the Strategic Milestones included implementing action plans for priority environmental and social risks and tracking progress against mitigations. about how compensation is linked to sustainability performance in our Proxy Statement.
+In 2024, the VCIP included demonstrating progress toward our Plan for the Net-Zero Energy Transition and implementing action plans for priority environmental and social risks and tracking progress against mitigations.

 We engage with our stockholders regularly on SD priorities, and this feedback is reviewed with the Human Resources and Compensation Committee of the board when considering executive compensation programs.